-The number of people with chronic pain is on the rise, with approximately 100 million adults in the U.S. alone suffering.
+The number of people living with chronic pain is on the rise, with approximately 100 million adults in the U.S. alone affected.
 (1) This growing number suggests an obvious discrepancy in the number of patient complaints and our current system’s capacity to respond successfully.

-Have you explored using CBT techniques in your pain management treatment planning?
+Have you explored the use of CBT techniques in your pain management treatment planning?